 - Housing Mentors: Housing Mentors live near students in BUILD and help develop life skills that transition students to living more independently.
 This includes self-care, home management (laundry, cleaning, etc.), weekly meal planning and preparation including grocery shopping, and social/community participation.
 Housing mentors provide encouragement, verbal reminders, modeling and coaching, but do not provide any direct care or personal care assistance, and do not make decisions for students.
 Housing Mentors are on-duty weeknights from 7:00 p.m.
 7:00 a.m. and on the weekends from 7:00 p.m. on Friday until 7:00 a.m.
-Monday. - Assistant Residential Supervisor: The Assistant Residential Supervisors (ARS) are on-duty 20 hours per week between the hours of 4:00-7:00 p.m.
-ARSs live and work in the residence halls where students in BUILD also live.
-The ARSs assist the BUILD Residential Supervisors (BRS) and Graduate Assistants (GAs) with housing mentor training, answering the BUILD On-Call phone, events including the Bethel Student Government (BSG) Unified Sports Club, and student follow-up as needed. - Residential Supervisors: The residential supervisors are professional staff who live on campus.
-There is a residential supervisor on-call weeknights from 4:00 p.m.
-8:00 a.m.
-Residential supervisors provide oversight for the residential components of the BUILD program including teaching the Independent Living Lab, supervising BUILD housing mentors, and assisting with community and student development as well as conflict management.
+Monday. - Assistant Residential Supervisor.
+The Assistant Residential Supervisor (ARS) is on-duty 20 hours per week between the hours of 4:00-7:00 p.m.
+The ARS lives and works in the residence halls where students in BUILD also live.
+The ARS assists the BUILD Residential Supervisors (BRS) and Graduate Assistants (GAs) with housing mentor training, answering the BUILD On-Call phone, events including the Bethel Student Government (BSG) Unified Sports Club, and student follow-up as needed. - Residential Supervisors: The residential supervisors are professional staff who live on campus.
+Residential supervisors rotate evenings and weekends on-call (weeknights from 4:00 p.m.
+8:00 a.m. and weekends 4:00 p.m.
+Friday until 8:00 a.m.
+Monday), as well as days when there are no classes but students are still on campus in partnership with Graduate Assistants.
+Residential supervisors provide oversight for the residential components of the BUILD program including teaching the Independent Living Lab and other courses as assigned, supervising BUILD housing mentors, and assisting with community and student development as well as conflict management.
 Students in the BUILD program can reach the residential supervisors at any time during these hours. - Graduate Assistants: BUILD Graduate Assistants (GAs) are graduate student staff who live on campus.
-There is a GA on-call each weekend from 4:00 p.m. on Friday until 8:00 a.m.
-Monday.
+GAs rotate evenings and weekends on-call (weeknights from 4:00 p.m. - 8:00 a.m. and weekends 4:00 p.m.
+Friday until 8:00 a.m.
+Monday) in partnership with Residential Supervisors.

 GAs support the residential and social experience through positive and supportive connections with students as well as professional staff team support, project leadership, and administrative duties including coaching BSG Unified Sports Club sports.